tweepy/tweepy/docs/streaming_how_to.rst

 and partially routing messages.

 This page aims to help you get started using Twitter streams with Tweepy by offering a first walk through.
+Some features of Tweepy streaming are not covered here.
+See streaming.py in the Tweepy source code.

 API authorization is required to access Twitter streams.
 Follow the :ref:`auth_tutorial` if you need help with authentication.